LBHackney-IT/lbh-social-care-frontend/README.md

-# lbh-social-care-frontend

-The Social Care Frontend allows Social Care Practitioners to edit cases and residents information.
+# Social Care Tools for Hackney

+> A web front end for managing social care services at the London Borough of Hackney

+This service allows social care practitioners to:

+- Create and manage residents
+- Create and manage cases and case notes against residents
+- Create and manage workers and their resident assignments

-It is a part of the Social Care system (see [Social Care System Architecture](https://github.com/LBHackney-IT/social-care-architecture/tree/main) for more details).
+It is a part of the broader social care system, which is documented in the [Social Care System Architecture](https://github.com/LBHackney-IT/social-care-architecture/tree/main).

-It makes use of the [Hackney Design System](https://design-system.hackney.gov.uk/).

 ## Getting Started